 A warning cancellation will be issued immediately after the severe thunderstorm threat has ceased.

-The warning area for Darwin and rural area Severe Thunderstorm Warnings covers the Darwin, Palmerston and Litchfield Shires, as well as Cox Peninsula, Dundee Beach and the Bynoe Harbour area.
+The warning area for Darwin city and Outer Darwin Severe Thunderstorm Warnings covers the Darwin, Palmerston and Litchfield Shires, as well as Cox Peninsula, Dundee Beach and the Bynoe Harbour area.
 The waters of Darwin and Bynoe Harbours are not explicitly included in Severe Thunderstorm Warnings, which are for land areas only.
 However, severe weather phenomena associated with thunderstorms may occur over the harbours and adjacent coastal waters when a Severe Thunderstorm Warning is current.

-The grey "Outside Warning Area" represents the part of the NT for which there is no Severe Thunderstorm Warning service provided.
+The grey "Outside Warning Area" represents the part of the NT for Detailed Severe Thunderstorm Warnings are not provided.
+Severe thunderstorms occurring in these areas are warned for using the Regional Severe Thunderstorm Warning service (see below for details).

-Only thunderstorms that are identified as potentially severe are depicted and described in a Warning, within the limitations of the Darwin and rural area Severe Thunderstorm Warning service as described above.
+Only thunderstorms that are identified as potentially severe are depicted and described in a Warning, within the limitations of the Darwin city and Outer Darwin Severe Thunderstorm Warning service as described above.
 Other thunderstorms occurring in the warning area and the surrounding region will not be indicated on the map.

 A sample warning can be found below.